getsentry/sentry-docs/docs/quickstart.rst

     from raven import Client
     client = Client('___DSN___')

-Note: If you're using Heroku, and you've added Sentry Cloud via the standard addon hooks, most clients will automatically pick up the ``SENTRY_DSN`` environment variable that we've already configured for you.
+Note: If you're using Heroku, and you've added Hosted Sentry via the standard addon hooks, most clients will automatically pick up the ``SENTRY_DSN`` environment variable that we've already configured for you.